inko-lang/website/source/manual/syntax.html.md

 Imports start with the `import` keyword, and are followed by at least one identifier.
 Sub modules are separated using `::`, and the list of symbols to import (if any) is defined using `::(symbol, symbol, ...)`.
-Symbols can be aliased using `original as alias`. `self` can be used in the list of symbols to import to refer to the module itself, allowing you to import the module itself along with any symbols.
+Symbols can be aliased using `original as alias`.
+You can use `self` in the list of symbols to import to refer to the module itself, allowing you to import the module itself along with any symbols.